 - Wales Summer Institute

-Application process: Online form which is then sent via email to: UKSummerInstitutes@fulbright.org.uk
+Application process: online form sent via email to: UKSummerInstitutes@fulbright.

 - Summer Institute application form